 Credit 462 units.

 M25 Medicine 714 Ambulatory Clerkship: Emergency Medicine

 The Urgent Care area (UCA) serves as our site for the WUSM III Ambulatory Care Rotation.
-Three students at a time are assigned to this four-week rotation.
+Three students at a time are assigned to this 4 week rotation.
 Students will spend their first day in an orientation session learning suturing, ECG interpretation and airway management (including intubation skills) in hands-on laboratories.
 They will also review pelvic examinations and view an education video on domestic violence.
 On day two, they begin primarily evaluating non-emergent patients in Urgent Care and report directly to an Emergency Medicine attending.
-There are four hours of conferences per week (8-10 a.m. on Tuesday and Wednesday mornings) — attendance is mandatory.
+There are 4 hours of conferences per week (8:00 - 10:00 AM on Tuesday and Wednesday mornings) - attendance is mandatory.
 Discussions are currently underway to allow students to participate in helicopter ride-alongs with ARCH Airmedical Services.
-Students can expect to gain a wide range of skills in evaluating uncomplicated upper respiratory infections, urinary tract infections, sexually transmitted diseases, lacerations, eye problems, rashes, simple extremity trauma — in general, "bread and butter" medical/surgical problems.
-Students do a case presentation (15 min.) at the close of the block.
+Students can expect to gain a wide range of skills in evaluating uncomplicated upper respiratory infections, urinary tract infections, sexually transmitted diseases, lacerations, eye problems, rashes, simple extremity trauma--in general, "bread and butter" medical/surgical problems.
+Students do a case presentation (15 min) at the close of the block.

 Credit 154 units.